AlexanderNoriega/DiageticsUISolution/README.md

 # DiageticsUISolution

+1. Unzip folder to a file location
-Unzip and use the Unity launcher to add the project folder.
-Afterwards open the ScenePrime (found in Assests) in the editor to test.
+2. In the Unity launcher to use Add Project on the folder
+3. Afterwards open the scene ScenePrime (found in Assests) in the editor to test.